Nervous System Regulation: Why the Body Leads Healing

 The Impact of Technology, Constant Input & Chronic Stress

-Lack of movement
+• lack of natural movement

-High social comparison
+• high social comparison

-... and it’s no wonder we’re all exhausted, anxious, or feeling “off.”
+... and it’s no wonder we’re all exhausted, anxious, or feeling “off.” so the nervous system rarely gets the signal that it’s safe to rest.

 Why So Many Are Operating from Fight, Flight, or Freeze